-Brown & Sharpe dial calipers are made in Switzerland.
+Brown & Sharpe dial calipers are made in Switzerland (see note).
 They are available with silvery-white or black dials.
 These very popular calipers have extra hard stainless steel jaws which gives them a long useful life.
 Spare parts are readily available.
 (Obsolete model 578 was made in Germany at the time.
 Parts are no longer available.)
 If they have a problem it lies in the fact that the cover unit is a press fit onto 4 rubber plugs.
 Once you remove the cover unit, these plugs are likely to become damaged and the cover may no longer fit securely.
 If you notice a loose cover, this is likely the cause.
 You will also find that it is very awkward to remove the crystal and to install a new one (although if all goes well the new crystal presses in place without any tools required).

 Brown & Sharpe Valueline dial calipers made in China.
 These are so remarkably well made that they actually compare favorably to their Swiss-made cousins.
 Although we cant be certain about every part, but it looks like you could repair these using the Swiss parts.
 For the price—about half—these are a bargain and can be treated as throw-aways.
 We will not sell these, however, since we have a bone to pick with China and their repressive regime.

 Chicago Brand dial calipers are sold by a California company.
 They're made in China.